 That was devastating.
 I actually cried.
 The pain of not being able to run was worse than my knee pain!

-For six weeks I iced my knee, had it taped, took classes at the gym instead of running, saw a physical therapist and let myself fall into a cave of sadness that only running could get me out of.
+For six weeks I iced my knee, had it taped, took classes at the gym instead of running, saw a physical therapist and sports chiropractors Melbourne and let myself fall into a cave of sadness that only running could get me out of.

 Why did I get injured?